Protect your WordPress sites with CrowdSec

 By default, the “live mode” is enabled.
 The first time a stranger connects to your website, this mode means that the IP will be checked directly by the CrowdSec API.
 The rest of your user’s browsing will be even more transparent thanks to the fully customizable cache system.

 But you can also activate the “Stream mode.”
-This mode allows you to constantly feed the bouncer with the malicious IP list via a background task (CRON), making it even faster when checking the IP of your visitors.
+This mode allows you to constantly feed the remediation component with the malicious IP list via a background task (CRON), making it even faster when checking the IP of your visitors.
 Besides, if your site has a lot of unique visitors at the same time, this will not influence the traffic to the API of your CrowdSec instance.

 If you’ve ever been confronted with high traffic, you are probably familiar with Redis or Memcached technologies.
-You have the capability to activate these caching technologies in the CrowdSec bouncer settings to guarantee invisible IP control on your site.
+You have the capability to activate these caching technologies in the CrowdSec remediation component settings to guarantee invisible IP control on your site.
 For further explanation on stream vs live mode, check the official documentation.

 CDN-friendly without forgetting other load balancers